-One of the more surprising aspects of BYU football’s early rise to success this season — after going 3-1 in the month of September — is the immediate impact of the new freshman class, a talented, enthusiastic and hungry freshman group who have jumped into the game plan right away.
+One of the more surprising aspects of BYU football’s early rise to success this season after a 3-1 September is the immediate impact of the new freshman class — a talented, enthusiastic and hungry group who have jumped into the game plan right away.

 “We’ve had a lot of freshmen contribute and they’ve stepped up to answer the call,” head coach Kalani Sitake said.
 “They’re definitely game ready, and a lot of kids are just a play away from seeing the field.”

 At one point in their eye-popping road upset at Wisconsin, BYU had seven freshman players on the field, a move that showed the national audience their confidence in competing against one of the stronger and more experienced teams in the country.

 “It’s huge,” offensive coordinator Jeff Grimes said concerning the importance of freshmen contributing.
 “It gives credibility to what we’re preaching as a coaching staff, and that is that the guys who prove themselves are going to have the opportunity to play on Saturdays.”

 Receiver Gunner Romney, the biggest name of the 2018 Cougar recruiting class, has averaged over 10 yards per reception in each game this season.